Marsphw/Numerical_Analysis/README.md

 ### Theoretical Problems

 The report can be found in the [Chapter4_Theoretical](https://github.com/Marsphw/Numerical_Analysis/tree/main/Theoretical_Problem/Chapter4).
 These tasks consider the convertion of FPNs, proof of some phenomena and the analysis for some functions.

+## Chpater 5: Best Approximation and Least Square

+This chapter deals with the best approximation problem in the 2-norm.
+We obtain the best approximation from Fourier expansions, and apply this abstract technique to continuous and discrete least squares.

+### Theoretical Problems

+The report can be found in the [Chapter5_Theoretical](https://github.com/Marsphw/Numerical_Analysis/tree/main/Theoretical_Problem/Chapter5).
+In this task, we finish the proof of some theroems and lemmas in detail and solve the specific problems of best approximation.

+## Chapter 6: Numerical Integration and Differentiation

+This chapter concentrates on the calculation of integration and differntiation in our computer.
+It introduces a lot of formulas to approximate the integration and differentiation with the Taylor expansion as foundation.

+## Chapter 7: Numerical Solutions of Ordinary Differential Equations